andynapoleon/TindogWebsite/README.md

-# bootstrap-tutorial-project
+# TinDog Website
-A website built using Bootstrap 5 - learned from a Udemy course
+A Tinder website built not for humans, but for dogs!
+HTML, CSS and Bootstrap 5 used!